filecoin-project/venus/tools/fast/bin/localnet/README.md

 The default settings are pretty close to what the devnets run.
 The tool defaults to small sectors, but that can be changed by passing `-small-sectors=false`.
-To make it a bit easier to use, there is also a `-shell` flag that can be passed which will drop the user into a shell with a go-filecoin daemon already running and ready to be used with `go-filecoin`.
+To make it a bit easier to use, there is also a `-shell` flag that can be passed which will drop the user into a shell with a venus daemon already running and ready to be used with `venus`.

 _Note: Using regular sized sectors with localnet can be incredibly taxing on a system and should probably be avoided on laptops due to the number of miners